-There are a few methods you can use to stretch an image or layer in Photoshop.
-Stretching does, in effect, resize the image, but stretching is different than just scaling because you are altering the appearance of the image, not just the size.
+There are a few methods you can use to stretch an image in Photoshop.
+Stretching does, in effect, resize the image, whether you want to fit the image to the canvas or simply increase the size to fit your design better.

 How To Stretch An Image Or Layer In Photoshop

 To stretch an image or layer in Photoshop, select the Move Tool by pressing V and clicking your desired layer in the Layers Panel.
 Next, click on any of the anchor points surrounding your layer while holding Shift.
 Now, when you adjust its size, it will be stretched in the direction you drag.